py4j/py4j/py4j-web/index.rst

 Welcome to Py4J
 ===============

-Py4J enables Python programs to dynamically access arbitrary Java objects.
-Methods are called as if the Java objects resided in the Python virtual machine and Java collections can be accessed through standard Python collection methods.
+Py4J enables Python programs running in a Python interpreter to dynamically access Java objects residing in a Java Virtual Machine.
+Methods are called as if the Java objects resided in the Python interpreter and Java collections can be accessed through standard Python collection methods.
 Py4J is distributed under the `BSD license <http://sourceforge.net/apps/trac/py4j/browser/trunk/py4j-python/LICENSE.txt>`_.

 Here is a brief example of what you can do with Py4J.
-The following Python program creates a *java.util.ArrayList* instance from a JVM and calls some of its methods using the standard Python list methods:
+The following Python program creates a `java.util.ArrayList` instance from a JVM and calls some of its methods using the standard Python list methods:

 ::